arham-rumi/Python_Batch_01/2_Oct_2021/Quiz_01.md

 ### Q - 03
 Write a program to calculate percentage of total marks obtained in final term for a student.

+### Q - 04
+Write a program to print whether the user defined number is a prime number or not with proper message.